-Study Skills Workshops
+S4 Study Skills Workshops

-Your Study Skills Workshops will be led by your teacher and a group of S6 Mentors.
-These workshops will help you to prepare for your Assessment Diet in January and SQA Examinations in April and May.
+Today's S4 Study Skills Workshops will be led by a group of S6 Mentors.
+These workshops will help you to prepare for your Assessment Diet in December and SQA Examinations in April and May.

-This booklet will remind you of the advice given by your teacher and the S6 Mentors in these workshops.
+This booklet will remind you of the advice given by the S6 Mentors in today's workshops.